-The EIS should analyse the effectiveness of the mining proposal in achieving the optimum utilisation of the coal/mineral resources within the project area and consider its impacts on other resources.
+The EIS should analyse the effectiveness of the mining proposal in achieving the optimum utilisation of the coal resources within the project area and consider its impacts on other resources.
 It should demonstrate that the mining proposal will 'best develop' the mineral resources within the project area, minimise resource wastage and avoid any unnecessary sterilisation of these or any other of the State's coal, mineral, and petroleum (including gas and coal seam methane) resources that may be impacted upon or sterilised by the mining activities or related infrastructure.

-The EIS should provide detail on how the company plans to manage low grade or currently uneconomic material to ensure that non-sterilisation of this significant potential future resource is considered.
-The EIS should detail the basis for any sterilisation of currently uneconomic material.
-This section should provide sections and maps of expected residual or remnant resources within the project area.
+The EIS should provide detail of how the company plans to manage low grade or currently uneconomic material to ensure that non-sterilisation of any potentially significant future resource is considered.
+The EIS should detail the basis for any non-stockpiling or sterilisation of currently uneconomic material.
+This section should also provide details and maps of expected residual or remnant resources within the project area including: any low lying grade stockpiles; tailings; and current un-economic material.